 Hidradenitis suppurativa (HS) is a chronic condition of the sebaceous glands that commonly occurs in those prone to acne.
-Although there is no cure, the condition can be managed through medications.
+It is a severe form of acne, also known as acne inversa (AI) or Pyodermia fistulans significa or Verneuil's disease or Fox-den disease or Smoker's Boils.
+Although there may be no cure, the condition can be managed through medications.

-Hidradenitis suppurativa usually starts around puberty.
+Hidradenitis suppurativa (HS) usually starts around puberty.
 It continues for several years and tends to worsen with time.
 It is important to diagnose the condition at an early stage in order to manage the symptoms and to prevent new lesions from occurring.